-PeerAssist will provide an accessible, adaptable, multimodal and multilingual user interface and integrate behind the scenes the appropriate knowledge and context management and peer-to-peer interaction needed to allow elderly people using the system to build virtual communities on demand, based on interests and needs that they share among themselves and/or with people in their supporting environment.
+PeerAssist will provide an accessible, adaptable, multimodal and multilingual user interface and integrate behind the scenes the appropriate knowledge and context management and peer-to-peer interaction as needed to allow elderly people using the system to build virtual communities on demand, based on interests and needs that they share among themselves and/or with people in their supporting environment.
 The main effort of this challenging project is to design a Peer-to-Peer (P2P) platform helping the elderly fulfil their everyday needs in a user-friendly, effective, and totally safe manner.
 Use of PeerAssist by an elderly end-user should not require computer literacy.
-User supporting entities (e.g. family members, friends, caregivers, etc.) that participate in PeerAssist may use similar terminals or more powerful off-the-shelf computers if needed, depending on their role and function, level of computer expertise and services they provide.
+User supporting entities (e.g. family members, friends, caregivers, etc.) that participate in PeerAssist may use similar terminals or more powerful off-the-shelf computers as needed, depending on their role and function, level of computer expertise and services they provide.
 All terminals will be connected to the Internet and communicate via a peer-to-peer overlay technology.

 The main objectives of the proposed PeerAssist project are the conceptualisation, design, implementation and demonstration of a flexible Peer-to-Peer (P2P) platform, which will allow elderly people (not necessarily familiar with ICT technologies) to build virtual communities dynamically based on interests and needs they share.
 The PeerAssist platform will facilitate establishing on demand ad-hoc communities with friends, family, neighbours, caregivers, facilitators, care providers, etc., based on shared interests and communication needs.
 The community building and the P2P interaction will be achieved using information extracted from peer roles, profiles and user modelling, context that describes the overall user environment, and the specific request initiated, or service provided, by a peer, all of which are represented semantically in a machine understandable form.

-Expected results and impact:
+Expected results and impact

 |University of Athens (Communication Networks Lab)||R&D||Greece||www.cnl.di.uoa.gr|

-|Warp Networks, S.L.||Business||Spain||www.warp.es|
+|Warp Networks, S.L.||Large Industry||Spain||www.warp.es|

 |Fundación Instituto Gerontologico Matia Country||R&D||Spain||www.ingema.es|

-|Municipality of Athens Development Agency||End-User||Greece||www.aeda.gr|
+|Municipality of Athens Development Agency||End User||Greece||www.aeda.gr|

-|Semantic Technology Institute Innsbruck||R&D||Austria||http://www.sti-innsbruck.at/|
+|Semantic Technology Institute Innsbruck||R&D||Austria||www.sti-innsbruck.at|

 - Coordinator: Prof. Lazaros Merakos Department of Informatics and Telecommunications University of Athens

-Duration: 30 Months
+- Duration: 30 Months

 - Total budget: € 2.147.151

 - Public contribution: € 1.411.604

 T.: +30 210 7275651